alilotfi23/jenkins-K8s/README.md

 ### Overview

-This project demonstrates the deployment of applications on a Kubernetes cluster using Jenkins for Continuous Integration and Continuous Deployment (CI/CD).
+This project demonstrates deploying applications on a Kubernetes cluster using Jenkins for Continuous Integration and Continuous Deployment (CI/CD).

 ### BluePrint